kee-org/browser-addon/README.md

 # Simple and secure password management

-## Kee adds free, secure and easy to use password management features to your web browser which save you time and keep your private data more secure.
+## Kee adds free, secure and easy-to-use password management features to your web browser which save you time and keep your private data more secure.

 **Login automatically, never forget another password, stay in control of your passwords and improve their security.
-Powered by the world-renowned KeePass Password Safe.**
+Compatible with the world-renowned KeePass Password Safe.**

-Kee is a Firefox and Chrome add-on for linking browsers to KeePass, using the [KeePassRPC KeePass plugin](https://github.com/kee-org/keepassrpc).
+Kee is a Firefox and Chrome add-on for linking browsers to Kee Vault or KeePass (latter requires using the [KeePassRPC KeePass plugin](https://github.com/kee-org/keepassrpc)).

 Official website with download instructions: https://www.kee.pm